AnupamJassal/Anupam10023/README.md

 ### Hi, this is Anupam 👋

-### Currently studying MCA at BIT Mesra,looking for a job in the field of IT !!
+### Currently studying MCA at BIT Mesra,looking for a job in the field of Computer Sc.!!
 💻Code Name : intel_101

 🖥️ MyBlog : https://armour001.blogspot.com/